swcarpentry/shell-novice/_episodes/06-script.md

 you will be able to reproduce the same results simply by running your script, rather than having to remember or retype a long list of commands.

+For this example, we'll agin use the `exercise-data/populations` directory containing population time series for six species, from the Living Planet Database of the [Living Planet Index](https://www.livingplanetindex.org/data_portal).

-Let's start by going back to `populations/` and creating a new file, `middle.sh` which will become our shell script:
+Let's start by going back to `populations/` and creating a new file, `middle.sh`, which will become our shell script:

 ~~~